IOGS-LEnsE/robotics-joycar/_sources/index.rst.txt

 |

-This platform is initialy designed to work with a *Micro:bit* microcontroller board that can be programed in *MicroPython*.
+This platform was initialy designed to work with a *Micro:bit* microcontroller board that can be programed in *MicroPython*.

 Embedded electronics teached at **Institut d'Optique** for future photonics engineers is based on Nucleo board, including *STMicroelectronics* STM32 microcontrollers.
 A complete version of drivers for MBED-6 operating system is still in development.

 |